Kalman filter

 Kalman filtering has numerous technological applications.
 A common application is for guidance, navigation, and control of vehicles, particularly aircraft, spacecraft and ships positioned dynamically.
-Furthermore, Kalman filtering is a concept much applied in time series analysis used for topics such as signal processing and econometrics.
-Kalman filtering is also one of the main topics of robotic motion planning and control and can be used for trajectory optimization.
+Furthermore, Kalman filtering is much applied in time series analysis tasks such as signal processing and econometrics.
+Kalman filtering is also important for robotic motion planning and control, and can be used for trajectory optimization.
 Kalman filtering also works for modeling the central nervous system's control of movement.
 Due to the time delay between issuing motor commands and receiving sensory feedback, the use of Kalman filters provides a realistic model for making estimates of the current state of a motor system and issuing updated commands.

-The algorithm works by a two-phase process.
-For the prediction phase, the Kalman filter produces estimates of the current state variables, along with their uncertainties.
-Once the outcome of the next measurement (necessarily corrupted with some error, including random noise) is observed, these estimates are updated using a weighted average, with more weight being given to estimates with greater certainty.
+The algorithm works via a two-phase process: a prediction phase and an update phase.
+In the prediction phase, the Kalman filter produces estimates of the current state variables, including their uncertainties.
+Once the outcome of the next measurement (necessarily corrupted with some error, including random noise) is observed, these estimates are updated using a weighted average, with more weight given to estimates with greater certainty.
 The algorithm is recursive.
 It can operate in real time, using only the present input measurements and the state calculated previously and its uncertainty matrix; no additional past information is required.